mardukbp/robotframework-browser-tray/README.md

 - Execute tests incrementally using e.g. [RobotCode](https://github.com/d-biehl/robotcode)

-- Test selectors in an open web page interactively using [irobot](https://pypi.org/project/robotframework-debug/)
+- Test selectors in an open web page interactively

 ## How to use it